 La Sportiva Vega Boot

 An updated version of the Spectre 2.0, the Vega is La Sportiva's 4 buckle beef boot that has serious walkability for its class.
 Boasting a 60-degree range of motion, this downhill dynamo is ideal for long days in the mountains when you need mobility and support.
 Utilizing the same shape and shell characteristics as the Spectre, including the carbon-reinforced spine, the Vega has a few, but significant updates.
-New buckles that speed up the buckling process with micro-adjustable arms, a newly updated liner designed for maximum comfort, and an updated ski/walk mechanism so that it is less prone to wear down over its life.
-Add up those new features and the Vega equals a more comfortable and durable boot from La Sportiva.
-Naturally, as the fashionistas of the Skimo world, the Italians could not resist but to go black-on-black with its color scheme on the new Vega.
+Updated buckles that speed up the buckling process with micro-adjustable arms, an updated liner designed for maximum comfort, and an updated ski/walk mechanism so that it is less prone to wear down over its life.
+Add up these features and the Vega equals a more comfortable and durable boot from La Sportiva.
+Naturally, as the fashionistas of the Skimo world, the Italians could not resist but to go black-on-black with its color scheme on the Vega.
 Style, comfort, and impressive downhill performance all in one boot.

 - EZ-Tech micro-adjustable buckles help create the perfect fit.